jortsIDtech/Kellogg/Interviews2.md

 1. “Thank you for coming to interview for the (position name) with us here at (company name), let me start by asking you to tell us a little bit about yourself and why you are interviewing for this position.”
 2. Describe a time when you were instrumental in creating or improving a relationship.
+3. Describe what you consider a stressful situation in your school or personal projects.
+What do you do to de-stress?
-3. Tell me about a project you worked on from start to finish.
+4. Tell me about a project you worked on from start to finish.
 1. What experience do you have working with children in a sports setting?
 2. How would you handle a situation where a camper is intentionally disrupting the camp activities?
 3. What do you think is the most important skill a sports camp counselor needs to have?